hub Of Vacationland

 Welcome to Hesperia Michigan

 Come and visit us soon!
-Camp, swim, kayak, hunt, fish, shop, play, and relax!
+Stay, shop, play, eat and relax!

 There are two local stories of how Hesperia received its name.
 The first was that it was an Indian name for “beautiful gardens”, since the area was once home Indian tribes in the area.
 The second was that it was named from Hesperides in Greek Mythology, meaning “blissful garden”, located in the western part of Greece.
-Either way, We are definitely in West Michigan and it may be more beautiful here.
-In 1856 Booth Perry settled in the area, followed shortly thereafter by Pat McFarland and Alex McLaren (McLaren lake is named after him).
+Either way, natural beauty abounds.
+In 1856 Booth Perry settled in the area, followed shortly thereafter by Pat McFarland and Alex McLaren.
 The village of Hesperia was platted in 1866 by Daniel Weaver and John Cook, who built a sawmill and general store.
-The town officially became a village in 1883.
+Hesperia officially became a village in 1883.